 The organization hosted fundraising events for research such as “walks” or races, educational seminars, and worked with hospitals to train medical staff on how to handle helping children who were coming into this new reality.
 Their mission to give children hope of a “normal” life, to provide science-based education on the disease, to encourage healthy living habits, and to move research forward in creating better insulin delivery systems and identify the disease earlier is one that I appreciate down to my core.
 My brother is now a loving husband and father, a successful doctor with a healthy, functioning body that he has learned to care for, and was incredibly inspired to move into medicine after seeing the benefits of research and medical advancements made in Type 1 Diabetes by organizations such as JDRF!

 Rachel’s Favorite Non-Profits

-For a local non-profit, I really love the Ashland Schools Foundation.
-They fund so many amazing classroom and school programs for K-12, like art supplies, science kits, music coaches, and (last year) outdoor classroom tents.
-My kids are in elementary school in Ashland, and it’s great knowing they have lots of really special opportunities to learn now and in the years ahead.
+For a local non-profit, the Ashland Schools Foundation is funding really awesome projects in our schools.
+They award grants to teachers for so many creative classroom and school programs for K-12, like art supplies, science kits, music coaches, books, and field trips.
+My kids are in elementary and middle school in Ashland, and it’s great knowing they have lots of exceptional opportunities to learn now and in the years ahead.